davdar/maam/writeup/pldi15.markdown

     +-commutativity : m₁ ⟨+⟩ m₂ = m₂ ⟨+⟩ m₁
     +-distributivity : bind(m₁ ⟨+⟩ m₂)(k) = bind(m₁)(k) ⟨+⟩ bind(m₂)(k)

+The laws for monads, state and nondeterminism are important.
+They enable us to argue that our interpreter is correct w.r.t. the concrete semantics in the absence of a particular choice of monad.

 -- }}}

 -- The Value Space Interface {{{